have been confirmed involved in the planned listing of the Bank of Cyprus on the London Stock Exchange.

 Support was also provided by Sidley partner Will Smith and associate Janine Dewsnap (Tax), partner Rachpal Thind and associates John Thiede and Kai Zhang (Regulatory), partner Dorothy Cory-Wright (Disputes) and associate Frederick Glebocki (Global Finance).

-team is led by Capital Markets partner Jason Manketo and Corporate partner John Lane.
+The Linklaters team is led by Capital Markets partner Jason Manketo and Corporate partner John Lane.

 “We are delighted to be applying for a listing on the London Stock Exchange, which marks another significant step in the Bank’s transformation.
 We believe that the Bank, and its stakeholders, will benefit from the greater profile, liquidity and access to capital that a\ London listing offers.
 The London listing will also enhance the Group’s ability, as the largest banking and financial services group in Cyprus, to play a key role in supporting the growth of the Cypriot economy,” said Dr Josef Ackermann, the bank’s chairman.

-advises on first China green covered bonds
+Linklaters advises on first China green covered bonds

 Leading firm in capital market action in Australia recognised